BozeBro/Dinics-OpenMP/README.md

 By April 22 - Explore parallelizing BFS (layered graph) By April 29 - Explore parallelizing blocking flow generation (DFS calls) Final - Measure different versions of the project compared to the sequential version.

+# Milestone Report

+# Sequential results on Large Graphs
+Device Information

+OS
+Mac OS (Sonoma 14.1.1)
+Chip
+M1 (2020
+Memory
+16 GB

+Node Count: 50k
+Edge Count: 50M
+Max Capacity available: 10k
+`java generator/GraphGenerator.java 0 random 50000 50000000 10000`
+Data Keys
+Values
+Initialization time
+131.585684
+Compute time
+63.106117
+Total time
+194.691801
+BFS time
+60.385660
+DFS time
+0.763157
+Flow Value
+4715076

+Results when run on a very dense graph with 4000 vertices and 1000 max flow:
+(M1 Max Macbook Pro, 2021)
+java GraphGenerator.java 0 random 4000 16000000 1000
+Data Keys
+Values
+Initialization time
+10.669528
+Compute time
+4.623483
+Total time
+15.293011
+BFS time
+3.525797
+DFS time
+0.688907
+Flow Value
+1253545

+# Work Completed so far
+Currently, we have implemented the sequential algorithm for Dinic’s algorithm.
+We took measurements of the computation time of the BFS and DFS usage within the algorithm, as well as initialization time and reference flow value.
+We created a tool to export information about the graph into GraphViz format, which can be used to visualize the graph - useful for debugging.
+We created a graph generator that supports generating two kinds of graphs in various sizes - ones with random edges between vertices, and ones with guaranteed connectivity.
+We created initial tests that contained a large number of vertices, edges, and edge capacities.
+We started work on parallelizing the BFS portion of the Dinic’s algorithm.
+From previous benchmarking, we found that BFS takes most of the computation time and shows to be the bottleneck, taking between 80% of the time (on very dense graphs) to 99% (on most graphs) of the time.

+# Change of Plans
+Given how much of a bottleneck BFS is in our measurements, we plan to spend more time finding faster parallel BFS algorithms to speed up Dinic’s instead of equally exploring DFS and BFS approaches.
+Our current approach is to use atomic operations with OpenMP to create a lock-free BFS, but we are also considering exploring using CUDA and/or a per-vertex approach (as opposed to a per-frontier approach).
+If we are able to speed up BFS by 5x, we may still consider optimizing DFS (because in that case it would be more of a bottleneck), but otherwise, it may be more productive for us to explore other BFS approaches or other algorithms such as Push-Relabel.

+# Schedule Updated
+April 21 - Get Parallel (lock free queue) BFS working April 23 - Make progress for CUDA BFS and per-vertex BFS approach April 30 - Complete CUDA and per-vertex approach, perhaps start attempting push-relabel May 6 (final) - Finish Creating Presentation Poster, finish results for different BFS implementations, visualize results and speedup graphs.

+# Deliverables
+Visualization of different implementation results and speedups of Dinic’s algorithm using different BFS implementations running with Mac OS, Gates machines, and PSC machines.
+Show time taken of BFS vs DFS for each implementation.
+Plots for computation time over different graph inputs and techniques

+# Concerns
+Not too sure if it is more interesting to examine different types of BFS implementations vs. making a parallel push-relabel algorithm.